-- 1. Thread one nylon adjustable control horn onto each aileron torque rod.
-Thread the horns on until they are flush with the ends of the torque rods. - 2.
-Thread one nylon clevis at least 5/16" onto each of the two threaded wires. - 3.
-With the aileron servo centered, install the servo arm onto the servo.
+- ☐ 1) Thread one nylon adjustable control horn onto each aileron torque rod.
+Thread the horns on until they are flush with the ends of the torque rods. - □ 2) Thread one nylon clevis at least 5/16" onto each of the two threaded wires. - ☐ 3) With the aileron servo centered, install the servo arm onto the servo.
 The arm should be installed so it is parallel with the trailing edge of the wing.

-- Slide the pushrod wires following picture above. - 5.
-With both the aileron servo and the ailerons centered.
+- ☐ 4) Slide the pushrod wires through the connectors as shown. - ☐ 5) With both the aileron servo and the ailerons centered.
 Tighten the set screws on the connectors.